Ps2Fino/Unity-Audio-Plugin/README.md

 }

 For everyone else:
-**Daniel J. Finnegan, Eamonn O'Neill, Michael J. Proulx** Compensating for Distance Compression in Audiovisual Virtual Environments Using Incongruence *Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems*
+**Daniel J. Finnegan, Eamonn O'Neill, Michael J. Proulx**.
+Compensating for Distance Compression in Audiovisual Virtual Environments Using Incongruence.
+*Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems*

 Daniel J. Finnegan